 “Look deeper”, reverberates in my mind.

 Uncertainties mirror our own world.
 Natural disasters occur.
 Infectious diseases exist.
-Once harmonius relationships, discorded.
+Once harmonious relationships, discorded.
 We are never sure about what drama lies in the next act of our human existence.
-Thomas Merton, the twentieth century theologican and poet wrote this prayer,
+Thomas Merton, the twentieth century theologian and poet wrote this prayer,

 “My Lord God, I have no idea where I am going.
 I do not see the road ahead of me.
 I cannot know for certain where it will end.
 Nor do I really know myself, and the fact that I think I am following your will does not mean that I am actually doing it.”